dariol83/reatmetric/eu.dariolucia.reatmetric.driver.automation/AutomationAPI.md

 Set a property.
 Return the builder object.

-`ActivityInvocationBuilder::with_argument(String name, Object value, boolean engineering):ActivityInvocationBuilder;
+`ActivityInvocationBuilder::with_argument(String name, Object value, boolean engineering):ActivityInvocationBuilder`

 Set a plain argument.
 Return the builder object.